Mangorei Power Station: Design

 This manmade lake was created by a dam at its northern end which impounds the Mangamahoe Stream above its confluence with the Waiwhakaiho River.
 The 27.4-metre-high earth dam, which is 160 m long at the crest, has a substantial curved concrete core running throughout its centre and set into the hard sandstone on each bank and is at least 6 m thick.
 The lake side has a 3-to-1 slope, with the surface exposed to the water surface lined with stone, while the downstream side has a 2-to-1 slope.

 To the west of it is an intake structure with four remotely controlled intake gates.
 From the intake structure the 4,000-foot-long (1,219 m), 7-foot-3-inch-diameter (2.2 m) Tunnel No.2 conveys the water from the lake to a 37-foot-diameter (11.2 m) forebay/surge chamber.
 From the forebay/surge chamber two steel penstocks carry the water down to the powerhouse which is located on Hydro Rd (S.H.3), Mangorei.

-In the powerhouse are one 700 kW generator and three 1.3 MW generators.
+The powerhouse has three 1.3 MW generators and one 700 kW generator.
 The generators discharge into a tailrace which flows into the Waiwhakaiho River, approximately six kilometres down stream of the intake.

 Water is also taken via two intakes on the lake's western shore to a nearby water treatment plant, from where it is distributed to consumers in the New Plymouth area.

 Operation

 Resource consents which were granted in 1996 and which expire in June 2021 allow the power station to divert up to 10 cumecs of water from the Waiwhakaiho River and back into it.
 The power station is required to maintain a minimum flow in the river below the diversion weir.

 Lake Mangamahoe also serves as the water supply for New Plymouth and is a Wildlife Refuge.
 A trap and transfer programme manages any disruption to the migration of longfin eel.

 The power station is embedded in Powerco's network behind Transpower's Carrington Street Substation.

-The power station is operated remotely via a SCADA system from Trustpower's control centre in Tauranga.
+The power station is operated remotely via a SCADA system from Manawa Energy's control centre in Tauranga.